UK Mortgage Affordability Calculator 2026

 Mortgage Affordability for Self-Employed Borrowers

-Self-employed borrowers face additional hurdles but can absolutely get a mortgage.
-Here is what lenders look for:
+Self-employed borrowers face extra hurdles but can absolutely get a mortgage.
+What lenders look for:

 Documentation Requirements

-• Sole traders: 2–3 years of SA302 tax calculations and tax year overviews from HMRC.
-Lenders use your net profit (after expenses, before tax).
+• Sole traders: usually 2–3 years of SA302 tax calculations and tax year overviews from HMRC.
+Lenders use net profit (after expenses, before tax).

 • Limited company directors: 2–3 years of company accounts and personal tax returns.
-Lenders typically use salary + dividends.
-Some lenders now consider retained profits.
+Lenders typically use salary + dividends; some now also consider retained profits.

-• Contractors: Some lenders offer contractor-friendly mortgages based on your day rate (annualised) rather than your tax return, which is often more favourable.
+• Contractors: specialist lenders may base lending on your annualised day rate rather than tax returns, which is often more favourable.

 How Lenders Calculate Self-Employed Income